-As I mentioned briefly above, WP Tasty is a WordPress plugin that was created specifically for the food lovers and website owners.
+As I mentioned briefly above, WP Tasty is a WordPress plugin created specifically for food lovers and website owners.

-After activating the WP Tasty plugin, a new Gutenberg recipe block will be added to your blocks library.
+Once the WP Tasty plugin is activated, a new Gutenberg recipe block will be added to your blocks library.

-The new WP Tasty block will have a dedicated field for every aspect of your recipes like title, description, ingredients, prep time, and etc.
+The new WP Tasty block will have a dedicated field for every aspect of your recipes.
+Some areas are title, description, ingredients, prep time, etc.

 WP Tasty Settings

-After downloading the plugin, from inside your WordPress dashboard, navigate to Plugins -> Add New -> Upload Plugin and upload WP Tasty.
+Once downloading the plugin from inside your WordPress dashboard, navigate to Plugins -> Add New -> Upload Plugin and upload WP Tasty.

-After activating the plugin, navigate to Settings -> Tasty Recipes and into the Settings tab of the plugin.
+Then, activate it and navigate to Settings -> Tasty Recipes and into the plugin’s settings tab.

-Here you will have few options to define and set how to display your recipes.
+Here you will have a few options to define and set how to display your recipes.

 You can check the different templates on the WP Tasty document page.
-You can also change it later on after creating your first recipe and see how it looks live on your website.
+Additionally, you can also change it later after creating your first recipe.

-The second option, the Quick Links option will give you the option to display quick links to the recipe under the recipe title.
+The Quick Links option will enable you to display quick links to the recipe under the recipe title.

-You can choose to display both Jump to Recipe and the Print Recipe links, only one of them or hide them both.
+Choose whether to display both Jump to Recipe and the Print Recipe links, only one of them, or hide them both.

 At the Sallysbakingaddiction website, you can see the Jump to Recipe link under the title.

-After you set up the plugin, it’s a great time to move forward to what you really like which is to publish your amazing dishes to the world.
+Once you set up the plugin, it’s a great time to move forward to what you like, publishing your unique dishes to the world.

 From inside your WordPress dashboard, you’ll need to create a new post by navigating to Posts -> Add New.

-Just like any other blog post, you’ll need to assign a title for the post, in our case it will be ‘Banana Pie With Walnuts’.
+Like any other blog post, you’ll need to assign a title for the post.
+In our case, it will be ‘Banana Pie With Walnuts’.

 Now, click on the plus icon from the left top corner to add a new Gutenberg block, search for Tasty Recipe, and add it.

-In the popup that will open up, you’ll need to fill some details about the recipe.
+In the popup that will open up, you’ll need to fill in some details about the recipe.

 Please note that you can insert different blocks above or under the Tasty Recipe block.

-In our example, we added some paragraph blocks above the recipe to describe the dish in greater detail.
+We added some paragraph blocks above the recipe to describe the dish in greater detail in our example.

-After completing the blog post, click on publish and visit the post to see what it looks like.
+Once completing the blog post, publish and visit it to see what it looks like.

-Remember that the recipe is displaying in its default form, if you like it, keep it, if not, feel free to change the template from the settings tab and revisit the post to view the changes.
+Remember that the recipe is displayed in its default form.
+If you like it, keep it.
+Please change the template from the settings tab and revisit the post to view the changes.

-After I changed the template to Bold, the recipe looks way better.
+Once I changed the template to Bold, the recipe looked way better.

 WP Tasty Extensions